🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-the pie charts below show the percentage of time working adults spent on different activities in a particular country in 1958 and 2008. summarize the information by selecting and reporting the main features and make comparisons where relevant.(150 words)
+The pie charts below show the modes of transport used by commuters in a European city in 1995 and 2020.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All